Domesticating Subpoenas

 Step One: Issuing the Subpoena

 Under the UIDDA, the party submits the foreign subpoena to a clerk in the state where the deposition or discovery is to take place.
-The clerk then issues the subpoena for service in line with their court’s process and regulations.
+The clerk then issues the subpoena for service in line with the court’s process and regulations.

 Step Two: Serving the Subpoena